Cleaner Quicker Quality

 Who would think there is so much involved in proper handling of towels, and that doesn’t even get into the subtleties of things like door jams, which are inside the car and need be handled with interior cleaning, yet are coated with abrasive grit and dirt from the outside roadway, and so require special treatment to avoid contaminating or scratching other areas of the car.

-Therefore TOWELS deserve to be capitalized due to their importance to quality results, and we take them seriously.
+Therefore TOWELS deserve to be used and cared for carefully due to their importance to quality results, and we take them seriously.

 Rigorous Standards and Training